aebabis/roguelike/BACKLOG.md

   - Set up SASS
   - Consider switching to NPM only (no bower)
   - Serialization for saving games (and as POC for client-server games)
+  - Button panel for actions other than move
 - Low
    - CSS Layout
    - Come up with a better name for "speed"
    - Option to hide health and action bars
    - Promote theme class to UI wrapper
    - Site icon
+   - Animation speed